 - 2.1 NISDRG supports excellent research that deepens understanding of emerging science and technology and addresses intelligence and national security interests.
 The grant program will facilitate innovation and develop national security and intelligence capacity.
-It will also enable Australia's National Intelligence and Security Communities to systematically engage with Australia's research and technology community. - 2.2 NISDRG provides support to research that aligns with the priority research areas identified by the Australian Government.
+It will also enable Australia's National Intelligence and Security Communities to systematically engage with Australia's research and technology community. - 2.2 The Office of National Intelligence, on behalf of the National Intelligence Community, established the program in response to the 2017 Independent Intelligence Review's Science, Technology and Innovation recommendations. - 2.3 The Department of Defence, National Security Science and Technology Centre coordinates whole-of-government science and technology for non-Defence national security stakeholders to support Australia's economic prosperity, national security and social cohesion. - 2.4 NISDRG provides support to research that aligns with the priority research areas identified by the Australian Government.
 These research areas are outlined in the Intelligence Challenges, and the National Security Challenges developed under the broad National Security Science and Technology Priorities.
-More information on the Intelligence Challenges and National Security Challenges are available on the ARC website.
+More information on the Intelligence Challenges and National Security Challenges are available on the RGS website.